pnp/script-samples/scripts/spo-add-modern-calendar-view/README.md

 ![Example Screenshot](assets/example.png)

 This script allow you to add a new modern calendar view to an existing SharePoint list.
-It uses the SharePoint REST API to add the view using the PnP cmdlet **Invoke-PnPSPRestMethod** as currently Modern calendar view is not available using just **Add-PnPView**.
+It uses the SharePoint REST API to add the view using the PnP cmdlet **Invoke-PnPSPRestMethod** as currently modern calendar view is not available using just **Add-PnPView**.

-Key points to note regarding the JSON body
+Key points to note regarding the JSON body:

 * **RowLimit** is set to zero – this is to ensure all items for the current month/week/day are fetched correctly.
 * **StartDate** (internal field name) is mapped to 0th entry in ViewFields